Shin Megami Tensei: Imagine: Synopsis

+Development

-DevelopmentShin Megami Tensei: Imagine originated in 2003 as a port for Microsoft Windows personal computers (PC) of the online version of Shin Megami Tensei: Nine.
+Shin Megami Tensei: Imagine originated in 2003 as a Windows port of the online version of Shin Megami Tensei: Nine.
 Nine was initially planned as an online multiplayer game for the Xbox, but during its development the online elements were removed due to rising costs, with an offline single-player version released in 2002.
 Eventually, due to development problems and the profitability of online games, the online Xbox version was cancelled in 2003.
 However, developer Atlus confirmed that they were creating an online version of Nine for PC due to the more lucrative market.
 During its early development, the PC version of Nine was renamed Shin Megami Tensei: Imagine, continuing development as a different entity for approximately three and a half years.
 The original music for the title was composed by series newcomer Kenichi Yoshikawa: tracks for earlier games by Shoji Meguro and Tsukasa Masuko were used in an arranged form.
 After 2012, music composition was taken over by Daisuke Matsumoto.

 When first revealed, the game was primarily developed by Atlus, with the online infrastructure being developed by the Japanese company ISAO.
 It was classified as an "online role-playing game" which got round the server-based problems of MMORPGs by using a single server for all players.
 By 2005, Atlus had licensed its development to CAVE; for the game's development, a new subsidiary called CAVE Online was created, made up of former Atlus staff members.
 This subsidiary merged back into CAVE by September 2006 during the final year of work on the game.
 The total length of time in which CAVE worked on the title has been estimated as about 20 months.
 The game used a version of the Virtual Community Engine (VCE), a middleware engine that enabled the centralization of servers and networking, aiming for a smooth and fast running experience for players.
 An important part of the development process for its designers was accurately translating Kazuma Kaneko's demon designs into 3D.